GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Conclusion

 \section{Conclusion}

 We introduce \method, a high-performance simulation platform that harmonizes a custom parallel physics engine with a memory-efficient batch 3D Gaussian Splatting (3DGS) renderer to bridge the gap between realism and efficiency.
-By utilizing a specialized point-pruning strategy, our framework achieves a breakthrough throughput of $10^4$ FPS while avoiding the heavy memory overhead of traditional neural rendering.
-An automated "Image-to-Physics" pipeline streamlines the creation of simulation-ready digital twins, ensuring visual and physical consistency for complex tasks.
+By utilizing a specialized point-pruning strategy, our framework achieves an aggregate rendering throughput of $10^4$ FPS across 2048 environments at $640\times480$ resolution while avoiding the heavy memory overhead of traditional neural rendering.
+An automated Real2Sim pipeline streamlines the creation of simulation-ready visual and geometric assets for complex robot-learning scenes.
 Evaluations across quadrupedal, humanoid, and manipulation embodiments demonstrate that \method facilitates robust Sim2Real transfer by bridging the reality gap in both physical dynamics and visual perception.
-Ultimately, our full-stack engine provides a scalable, open-source pathway toward generalizable embodied AI.
+Together, these capabilities establish \method as a scalable, open-source platform for high-throughput photorealistic robot learning and Sim2Real research.